 Why you should travel to Bruges by car

 Bruges, Belgium is only 3 hours from where we live in Canterbury (including 30 minutes of waiting at Folkestone for the Eurotunnel).
-Being this close to Bruges means that driving there is a no-brainer, especially seeing as you can often spend more time than this travelling to and waiting at airports if you’re flying somewhere, for flights which are relatively short.
-Taking a car on the Eurotunnel is a quick and easy process, just as long as you have no delays at Folkestone.
+Being this close to Bruges means that driving is a no-brainer for us and taking a car on the Eurotunnel is a quick and easy process, just as long as you have no delays at Folkestone.
 We drove to Bruges two weeks ago and despite a minor delay at Folkestone, it was a very pleasant experience.
-It was no where near as stressful as flying; you could literally just throw your bags in the car and get on the road.
-Now that we’ve ticked off a 2018 travel goal and driven to Bruges from Canterbury, I thought it’d be interesting to discuss the reasons why I think driving is the best way to get to Bruges in today’s post.
+It was very relaxing as you could literally just throw your bags in the car and get on the road.
+Now that we’ve ticked off a 2018 travel goal and driven to Bruges from Canterbury, I thought it’d be interesting to discuss the reasons why I think driving is the best way to get to Bruges from the South of the UK.

 Bruges city centre streets